Common Name(s): Tasmanian Myrtle, Myrtle Beech

 Modulus of Rupture: 14,230 lbf/in2 (98.2 MPa)

 Shrinkage: Radial: 5.4%, Tangential: 10.0%, Volumetric: 16.3%, T/R Ratio: 1.9

 Color/Appearance: Heartwood is a pink or light reddish brown.
 Narrow sapwood is paler, and is ambiguously demarcated by a zone of intermediate coloration.
 Can have a wavy or curly grain which has a very satiny appearance.
 Much more uncommon, Tasmanian Myrtle can also have dark black streaks in the wood, sometimes referred to as “tiger myrtle.”

 Grain/Texture: Grain is usually straight, but may be interlocked, wavy, or curly.
 Texture is very fine and uniform, with a high natural luster.

-Endgrain: Diffuse-porous (sometimes semi-ring-porous); very small pores in no specific arrangement; solitary and commonly in radial multiples of 2-4; tyloses occasionally present; growth rings distinct; rays not visible without lens; parenchyma absent.
+Endgrain: Diffuse-porous (sometimes semi-ring-porous); small to medium pores in no specific arrangement, numerous to very numerous; solitary and commonly in radial multiples of 2-4; tyloses occasionally present (though not visible with hand lens); growth rings distinct due to change in pore frequency; narrow rays not visible without lens, normal spacing; parenchyma absent.

 Rot Resistance: Rated as non-durable to perishable regarding decay resistance.
 Also susceptible to insect attack.